Dublin (“Track 1”)

 As to the scope of the Tarakhel judgment, the Council of State ruled in December 2015 that the judgment does not only concern families with minor children, but also those asylum seekers who can be designated as belonging to a potential particularly vulnerable group.
 Gender, age and medical circumstances are important factors in designating an asylum seeker as particularly vulnerable.

 With the coming into force of the Salvini Decree, it was argued that particularly vulnerable asylum seekers who are to be transferred to Italy will no longer have access to suitable reception locations.
-Nevertheless, according to the Council of State transfer to Italy of a not particularly vulnerable asylum seekers is in conformity with Article 3 ECHR.
+Nevertheless, according to the Council of State transfer to Italy of not particularly vulnerable asylum seekers is in conformity with Article 3 ECHR.
 The asylum seeker did not demonstrate that the decree would lead to shortcomings in reception nor that there would be such a structural deterioration of reception conditions that there would be a violation of Article 3 ECHR.
 At the beginning of 2019 the Council of State was still holding to this decision.
 Some six months later – in June 2019 – the Council of State ruled that also in case of particularly vulnerable asylum seekers the principle of mutual trust still applies.

 On 6 September 2019, the ECtHR indicated to the Dutch authorities, under Rule 39, in the case of a single mother and her children, that they should not be removed to Italy.
 In the following months, six more interim measures were granted to families with minor children who were to be transferred to Italy.
 Recently, in two of these cases the interim measure has been lifted.
 Both cases concerned asylum seekers who had previously been awarded a “special protection” permit in Italy.
 Also, in these two cases an individual guarantee as to the specific location of reception had been awarded.
 Perhaps these circumstances lead to the interim measure being lifted.
 As to the other five cases, the interim measures have been extended indefinitely.
+The asylum seekers involved are still awaiting a ruling of the Court.

 The situation of Dublin returnees